 So, the next time you head out to the Gorge to hike to a waterfall, cycle a car-free route, picnic, paddle or pitch a tent, consider the impact your visit has on land managers (and the land).
 Hinatsu asks that you help take these steps to enjoy and respect the land as much as he does.

 Plan and Be Ready

 Do your homework before heading out the door.
 Oregon’s public lands are managed by different agencies, like the Forest Service, Bureau of Land Management, Oregon State Parks and city and county agencies.
-Each has unique rules and expectations, especially during COVID-19.
+Each has unique rules and expectations.
 Check out this list of Oregon recreation sites for news about current services.

 When planning your route, download trail maps in case there’s no cell phone coverage.
 Check weather and road conditions — keep your car equipped and bring sturdy shoes and layers for sun as well as rain.
 In addition to traveling in pairs, carry your Ten Essentials and know how to use the equipment.
 To ensure the best preparation (and experience) possible, read up on other practices to help you Take Care Out There.

 Be Mindful When Nature Calls

 Parks have robust cleaning standards for restrooms, so if you’ve experienced anything less, it’s due to overuse.
 Consider taking your mom’s advice and going before you leave the house.
 If a restroom or Porta Potty is not available, or if you’re on the trail when nature calls, choose your spot carefully: Walk at least 200 feet (or 70 big steps) from any campsite, trail or body of water.
 See this video on how to pee outside.
 Always pack your toilet paper out with you — it’s never something nice to find in the woods.

 Stay on Trails